-Commuting to work every day can be time consuming and stressful in terms of both time and travelling expenses and is a part of the day that many would not miss.
+Commuting to work every day can be time-consuming and stressful in terms of both time and travel expenses, and is a part of the day that fills many with dread.
 By working from home you are not only potentially saving on your monthly travel outlay but you are probably removing the big city temptations which are so easy to fritter away money on (coffee, cake, and other high street temptations).
 Most important though you become more time rich.

 If your daily rush hour commute was an hour each way this gives you the chance to extend the productivity of your working day by a whole two hours (if you want to) in the blink of an eye!

 Set up a specific workspace which can be your dedicated work area.
 Ideally have a room that you can close the door on at the end of the day, rather than being reminded about the mounds of paperwork on your desk and hearing the phone ring after hours!

 You can design the space based on your work preferences.
 Perhaps you want to use a room with a view or perhaps staring at a brick wall would be better for your concentration.
 Think about what furniture you will need to work – desk, chair, phone, answer machine, shelves/filing cabinet, etc.